Our Longmont Branch History

 These women taught us well, and we are still learning from them.

 The Longmont Branch Today

-Seventy years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of promoting equity for all women and girls, lifelong education, and positive societal change.
+Seventy-one years later, Longmont’s AAUW branch still remains dedicated to the AAUW mission of promoting equity for all women and girls, lifelong education, and positive societal change.

 We are working to increase our membership and its diversity in an environment characterized by mutual respect and teamwork.
 We are working on new ways to be agents of positive action in our community in areas such as gender pay inequity and Title IX compliance.
 Take a look at our updated strategic plan to get an idea of current direction and how you might get involved.